achojs/acho/README.md

 - `verbose`: Display calls from `.error()`, `.warn()`, `success()`, `info()`, `verbose()` messages.
 - `debug`:   Display calls from `.error()`, `.warn()`, `success()`, `info()`, `verbose()`, `debug()` messages.
 - `silly`:   Display calls from `.error()`, `.warn()`, `success()`, `info()`, `verbose()`, `debug()`, `silly()` messages.

+Additionally exists two special levels:

 - `silent`:  Avoid all output.
+- `all`: Allow print all message types.

-The default log level is `info`.
-You can define it in the the constructor:
+The default log level is `all`.
+You can define it in the constructor:

 ```js
 var acho = new Acho({level: 'silly'})